StefanoAnzolut/business-guide/source/account/attachments.rst

 What your members see
 ---------------------

-- Your members can uncheck the preselected checkbox they can see **only** if you activate the switch
+- Your members can uncheck the preselected checkbox they see **only** if you activate the switch

 .. image:: settings_attachments_members_view.png